 - after sentencing for a first-instance conviction, the precautionary measure may have the same duration as the corresponding sanction applied with the same sentence, and the duration of the precautionary measure may not exceed one year and four months;

 - the duration of the precautionary measure must begin upon the order notification; and

 - the duration of the precautionary measure must be taken into account when deciding the duration of the applicable sanctions.

 iii Compliance programmes (models of organisation and governance)

 The keystone of Decree 231/2001 is the partial exemption from corporate liability that comes with the adoption of an effective8 and efficient organisational model, capable of preventing predictable offences, established by the 'gap analysis'.

 If the supposed offence was committed by senior management, the burden is on the company to prove that the persons committed the offence by fraudulently evading the effective and appropriate organisation model and the controls in place; however, if the offence was committed by a less senior employee, it is for the public prosecutor to demonstrate a failure to comply with the obligations of direction and oversight imposed on the employee.

-Article 6, c.2 of Decree 231/2001 establishes the essential characteristics for the organisation, management and control model.
-The first two activities to be developed are linked to risk assessment, in particular:
+Article 6, Paragraph 2 of Decree 231/2001 establishes the essential characteristics for the organisation, management and control model.
+The first two activities to be developed are linked to risk assessment.
+In particular, these are: